Thrombophlebitis is swelling (inflammation) of a vein caused by a blood clot.

 If you are taking a long car or plane trip, walk or stretch your legs once in a while and drink plenty of liquids.
 Wearing support hose may help.

-If you are hospitalized, your doctor may prescribe medicine to prevent deep venous thrombosis.
+If you are hospitalized, your health care provider may prescribe medicine to prevent deep venous thrombosis.